Our bottom line

 What I like

 - No foreign transaction fees – The lack of a non-sterling transaction charge means that the B Credit Card could be an appealing travel card.
 Non-travel credit cards may charge a fee of around 3% when used to purchase goods or services in a currency other than sterling.
-As such, the B Credit Card could help consumers who travel abroad save significant sums of money through avoiding a foreign transaction fee.
+As such, the B Credit Card could help consumers who travel abroad save significant sums of money by avoiding a foreign transaction fee.

 - No annual fee – While a travel card may seem useful only for individuals who make trips abroad on a frequent basis, the card’s lack of an annual fee means that it has broad appeal.
-Individuals who travel internationally only once or twice per year may find the B Credit Card useful as a card that is used solely when abroad, since there is no cost to using it infrequently.
+Individuals who travel internationally only once or twice per year may find the B Credit Card useful as a card that is used solely when abroad since there is no cost to using it infrequently.

-- No balance transfer fee – For consumers who have an existing debt on another credit card, the B Credit Card’s lack of a balance transfer fee could be appealing.
+- No balance transfer fee – For consumers who have existing debt on another credit card, the B Credit Card’s lack of a balance transfer fee could be appealing.
 Individuals who are paying a higher interest rate than that offered on the B Credit Card could save money in interest costs by transferring their debt to the new card.
 Although the card is a travel card, having no balance transfer fee could widen its appeal and also help to differentiate it from other cards in the travel segment.

 - The B app – If you’re a fan of managing your life on the go, the money management features built into the B app may help you stay on top of where your money is going.
 And the B Credit Card works with the B app.